-making transport more affordable.
-Single bus fares, single pay as you go fares on the Tube and DLR and Santander cycle hire scheme charges have been frozen again in 2020.
-This will save travellers around £40 million this year.
-The bus and tram one hour Hopper fare introduced by the current Mayor will also continue;

-- continuing to tackle London's housing crisis, using £4.8 billion of funding to support starts of 116,000 new affordable homes by 2022; - ensuring the Metropolitan Police have the resources they need to tackle violent crime - the Mayor has funded 1,300 additional police officer posts from locally raised council tax and business rates revenues; - tackling the underlying causes of crime, with £25 million of extra funding to support disadvantaged young Londoners access positive opportunities and constructive activities that allow them to make the most of their potential as well as providing £34 million extra for new violence reduction initiatives; - protecting vulnerable children and women at risk of abuse and domestic violence; - tackling the climate emergency through the creation of a new £50 million Green New Deal for London fund; - providing enough resources to the London Fire Brigade (LFB) to ensure that first and second fire engines arrive at emergency incidents, on average, within six and eight minutes respectively.
+ensuring the Metropolitan Police have the resources they need to tackle violent crime - the Mayor has funded 1,300 additional police officer posts from locally raised council tax and business rates revenues;

+tackling the underlying causes of crime through the rollout of funding to support disadvantaged young Londoners access positive opportunities and constructive activities that allow them to make the most of their potential, as well as resources for new violence reduction initiatives;

+protecting vulnerable children and women at risk of abuse and domestic violence;

+■ providing enough resources to the London Fire Brigade (LFB) to ensure that first and second fire engines arrive at emergency incidents within 10 minutes on at least 90 per cent of occasions and 12 minutes on at least 95 per cent of occasions respectively, after being dispatched.
 The Mayor is also providing resources to rollout a transformation programme so that the LFB can implement the recommendations of the Grenfell fire inquiry.
 This includes investing in the new vehicles and equipment required;

+working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
+This includes for example, maintaining free bus and tram travel for under 18s as well as free offpeak travel across the network for Londoners aged 60+, the disabled, armed forces personnel in uniform and eligible armed services veterans and protecting the Taxicard and Dial a Ride schemes;

+continuing the Hopper bus fare, which makes transport more affordable for millions of Londoners;

+opening the central London section of the Elizabeth line (the operational name for Crossrail) in the first half of 2022, followed by the full line opening with through services as soon as possible to increase central London's rail capacity by ten per cent.
+TfL will also open the Northern line extension to Nine Elms and Battersea Power station in 2021;

+continuing to tackle London's housing crisis, by investing £4.4 billion to continue delivering 116,000 affordable home starts within London by 2023 and an additional 35,000 by 2026, as well as allocating resources to tackle homelessness and reduce rough sleeping;

+tackling the climate emergency through continued roll out of a £50 million Green New Deal for London fund;

-- working with London boroughs to maintain existing concessionary travel and assisted door to door transport schemes.
-This includes free 24 hour travel for the over 60s, the disabled, armed forces personnel in uniform and eligible war veterans and protecting the Taxicard and Dial a Ride schemes.
-Discounts on travelcards are also available for apprentices; - increasing capacity and introducing new trains on the London Underground and working to complete the Elizabeth line (formerly Crossrail), the Northern line extension to Battersea Power station and the Overground extension to Barking Riverside as soon as possible.
-The Mayor will also maintain the Night Tube and Night Overground services; - investing £2.3 billion in Healthy Streets by 2024 to fund projects to enable more walking and cycling across London.
-The Mayor will also expand the Ultra Low Emission Zone to the North and South Circular roads in autumn 2021 to tackle local air pollution; - making public transport more accessible for everyone.
-By 2024 nearly 40 per cent of tube stations are expected to be step free.
-All new Elizabeth line stations will be step free; and funding projects to bring Londoners together, promote arts, sports and culture including honouring London's host city commitments for the UEFA 2020 football championships, help tackle inequality, improve the environment, and boost London's economy.
-The Mayor is providing funding for around 1,000 cultural and community events across London and for the planting of thousands more street trees over the next year.
+investing in Healthy Streets to fund projects to enable more walking and cycling across London.
+The Mayor will also expand the Ultra Low Emission Zone to the North and South Circular roads in Autumn 2021 to tackle air pollution; and funding projects to bring Londoners together, promote arts, sports and culture, help tackle inequality and improve the environment.